An Inclusive Notion of Text

-\paragraph{NLP Artifacts} Finally, sampled textual documents are used to create artifacts, including \emph{reference collections} like BooksCorpus \cite{bookscorpus} and C4 \cite{c4}, and general-purpose \emph{language models} like BERT \cite{bert} and GPT-3 \cite{gpt3}, that are widely reused across downstream NLP studies.
+\paragraph{NLP Artifacts} Sampled textual documents are used to create artifacts, including \emph{reference collections} like BooksCorpus \cite{bookscorpus} and C4 \cite{c4}, and widely reused general-purpose \emph{language models} like BERT \cite{bert} and GPT-3 \cite{gpt3}.
 The notion of text assumed by NLP artifacts is shaped both by the data journey and by the preprocessing decisions during artifact construction.
 These, in turn, determine how text is operationalized downstream.
 Due to the differences in how text is produced, sampled and captured, two NLP artifacts might assume very different notions of text.
 Yet, a framework to systematically capture this difference is lacking.